Important Triangles in Thyroid Surgery

 Beahrs Triangle or Riddle’s triangle

-This is one of the most important triangle in relation with thyroid.
+This is one of the most important triangles in relation with thyroid.
 This triangle is named after O H Beahrs.
 Its synonymous as Riddle’s triangle.

 Baehr’s triangle is bounded by